My Blog List

 They send us to the women's balcony to observe the end of the service.
 We tiptoe up the stairs, Rita in front of me, trying to swallow some giggles.
 Vera slaps her hand, whispering “Shshshsh,” which makes her giggle even more.

 There is only one woman on the balcony.
 She acknowledges our presence with a nod and invites us to sit on the bench next to her.
 Her friendly gesture makes me pause for a moment.
 After the uncomfortable encounter at the door, I didn’t expect it.
 I thought the worshippers would frown or ignore us.
 But she seems curious and welcoming.
-Maybe because she’s a foreigner—she certainly doesn’t look like a local, although I’m not sure what the local Jewish women look like.
+Maybe because she’s a foreigner.
+She certainly doesn’t look like a local, although I’m not sure what the local Jewish women look like.
 It might be her loose, flowing green skirt or the colorful scarf covering only part of her long, curly hair.
 In any case, she looks and acts like the opposite of the men we met downstairs.

 We join her in the front row and look down at the main hall, where a few men stand before the bimah (stage), reading and praying quietly.
 A large Torah scroll is opened in front of them.
 Contrary to my expectations, the synagogue’s interior is beautiful.
 This is not the modest house of worship typical of small towns.
-It is grand and spacious—the ceiling soars high above the balcony.
+It is grand and spacious.
+The ceiling soars high above the balcony.
 On the far wall, the Ten Commandments are embossed in gold beneath a chunky golden menorah, and the empty pews and the dark, polished wood railing surrounding the bimah gleam under the light.
 The ark is covered in red brocade embroidered with two slender gold menorahs and Hebrew script.
-In short, the synagogue radiates affluence and prosperity—a stark contrast to the modest neighborhood in which it stands.
+In short, the synagogue radiates affluence and prosperity, a stark contrast to the modest neighborhood in which it stands.

 Tuesday, April 1, 2025